waltherm/ogs/web/content/docs/benchmarks/hydro-component/elder.md

 ## Problem description

 The Elder benchmark describes free convection of a dense fluid in mixable, single-phase environment.
 A high-concentration solute increases fluid density on the upper boundary and perpetrates the domain by evolving concentration fingers.
-Here, we compare numerical results of ogs6 to those of OGS5.
+Here, we compare numerical results of OGS-6 to those of OGS-5.
+Settings of both simulators were chosen to be as identical as possible.
+Simulation times were $3300 s$ and $7800 s$ for OGS-6 and OGS-5, respectively.

 ### Model results

 A comparison of the numerical data is shown in the figure below.
-The numerical results of ogs6 coincide with those of OGS5.
+The numerical results of OGS-6 coincide with those of OGS-5.

-{{< img src="../gif/elder.png" title="Results for numerical (OGS5 - green, ogs6 - white) results together with concentration distribution in the domain and mesh resolution for different time steps.">}}
+{{< img src="../gif/elder.png" title="Results for numerical (OGS-5 - green, OGS-6 - white) results together with concentration distribution in the domain and mesh resolution for different time steps.">}}

 [The project files are here. ](../../../../../Tests/Data/Parabolic/ComponentTransport/elder)